One-Day Hanoi Photo Tour

 • Site entry fees & model fees

-• Tour license, photography guide
+• Tour license, drone permit

 One-Day Hanoi Photography Tour Itinerary